ravendb/docs/version_2_5/docs/server/administration/index-administration.markdown

 You can reset an index in one of the following ways:

-* Using the embedded API, by calling:
+* Using the client API, by calling:
 {CODE reset_index@Server\Administration\IndexAdministration.cs /}
 * Using the HTTP API, by issuing a HTTP call to the index with RESET as the method name:
 {CODE-START:plain /}